hanifkola/msci-text-analytics-s2/data/readme.txt

-all data for the project
+data used in assignment files